bhargava-23/speakspace_hackathon/README.md

 * Extracts actionable tasks from a voice note
 * Understands the user’s emotional tone (stressed / pumped / neutral)
 * Assigns priority automatically based on sentiment
-* Creates a well‑formatted Notion page with tasks, insights, and patterns
+* Creates a well-formatted Notion page with tasks, insights, and patterns
 * Provides trend analysis across notes
 * Ensures reliability with retries, guardrails, and idempotency

-This submission focuses on clarity, reliability, and judge‑friendly testing.
+This submission focuses on clarity, reliability, and judge-friendly testing.

 ---